V1334 Cygni

+V1334 Cygni is an important calibrator for models of Cepheid variables, because its presence in triple star system with a close binary pair has allowed its distance to be measured by orbital fitting with 1% accuracy.
+Gaia DR2 and DR3 notionally conflict with this value by over three standard deviations.
+However this is to be expected as these data releases ignore binarity.
+Gaia DR4 is expected to introduce corrections for multiplicity, orbital motion, and variability into Gaia's data reduction.

 V1334 Cygni was discovered to be a double star in November of 1886, by George Hough using the 18.5 inch refractor at the old (Chicago) site of the Dearborn Observatory.
 It was given number 286 in his catalog.
 In the fall of 1966, V1334 Cygni was discovered to be a variable star accidentally, when Robert Mills used it as a presumed constant-brightness comparison star in a search for Cepheid variables.
 Follow-up observations by Mills in 1968 at Lowell Observatory found that the star showed "cepheid-like" brightness changes with a period of 3.335 days.
 It was given the variable star designation V1334 Cygni in 1970.
 In 2000, Nancy Evans deduced from radial velocity measurements that the star is actually a triple star system, with a close binary pair (containing the Cepheid variable) forming one "star" (component A) of the double star that had been identified more than a century earlier.

 Attempts to identify component B (the companion star first seen by Hough in 1886) in the late 20th and early 21st centuries have been largely unsuccessful.
 This is surprising, because the speckle interferometry techniques employed by these later studies have far higher resolution than did Hough's refractor.
 But there are possible orbits for B which would be consistent with both a real 19th century detection and the non-detections a century later.
 There are doubts over whether a third star exists at all.